 01 of 07

 This may seem obvious, but the location of your new home compared to where you work, and shop is an important consideration when choosing a horse property.
 Commuting requires a lot of expense and time.
 The time alone will leave you with less to spend with your horses and less time to maintain the more substantial property that you're living on.
 Even shopping can become more of a chore if you need to drive a long way to get groceries.
 Consider too, the distance from things like health care providers, entertainment, banks and other amenities.

-And if you're off the beaten path, that mile long lane may seem charmingly secluded at first, but will you get to work on time, or will the veterinarian and farrier be able to get in if it gets snowed in during the winter, or is underwater in heavy rains?
+If you're off the beaten path, that mile-long lane may seem charmingly secluded at first, but will you get to work on time, or will the veterinarian and farrier be able to get in if it gets snowed in during the winter, or is underwater in heavy rains?
 Will a narrow, winding road with steep ditches be a nightmare if you need to haul a horse trailer or bring a wagon load of hay in?
 Choosing a location is also crucial to trail riders who want easy access to trails.

 02 of 07